madeinstefano/close_handler/README.md

 ### Async code

-It's kind of impossible to execute and **wait the response** from an async function before the execution terminates after the kill signal.
+It's kind of impossible to execute and **wait the response** from an async function before the execution terminates after the kill signal, besides `SIGINT` which can be delayed.
 But you can execute async code if you do not need to do anything with the response.
-I've tested MongoDb update and insert queries with mongoose, and it works flawless, just call the function and pray :).
+I've tested MongoDb update and insert queries with mongoose, and it works flawless, just call the functions.